ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-* There is free headroom: If inflight_hi is set, then BBR remains in ProbeBW_DOWN at least until the volume of in-flight data is less than or equal to a target calculated based on (1 - BBRHeadroom)\*BBR.inflight_hi.
+* There is free headroom: If inflight_longterm is set, then BBR remains in ProbeBW_DOWN at least until the volume of in-flight data is less than or equal to a target calculated based on (1 - BBRHeadroom)\*BBR.inflight_longterm.
 The goal of this constraint is to ensure that in cases where loss signals suggest an upper